pavitrakumargupta/On-Campus/README.md

 ## License

-This project is open-source and licensed under the [MIT License](LICENSE).
+This project is open-source.

 ## Contact

-For questions, suggestions, or support, reach out to us at [contact@on-campus.com](mailto:contact@on-campus.com).
+For questions, suggestions, or support, reach out to us at [contact@on-campus.com](mailto:programmer0231@gmail.com).

 ## About Us